vsieplus/AI-CS/data/README.md

 provided by the [STEPF2/P1 Project](https://stepf2.blogspot.com/).
 Specifically, it includes packs starting from 1st-3rd up to Prime 2, including Pro 1 & 2, as well as Infinity 1.10.
 When training a model, you can create a sub-dataset as shown below to customize what types of songs and charts it sees.
-This may directly affect how it behaves afterwards, when it tries to generate something brand new.
+This will directly affect how it behaves afterwards, when it tries to generate something brand new.

 There is also functionality to train on UCS chart data, downloaded from the official PIU UCS sharing [site](http://www.piugame.com/bbs/board.php?bo_table=ucs).

-Each step chart is associated with some basic information, such as a path to the song itself, the artist and step artist (sometimes), chart type, level, bpm, and the actual step chart.
-This information is used to help train the models to learn how to generate charts.
-The final representation of the chart in the json files amounts to effectively a 3-tuple for each beat.
+Each step chart is associated with some basic information, such as a path to the song itself, the artist and step artist (sometimes), chart type, difficulty level, bpm, and the actual step chart.
+The key information in a chart that is directly used is the sequence of all the steps in the chart, paired with the time and beat which they occur for the associated song.

 ## Getting the data

-To download the 'official' game chart data you may call `./get_stepp1_data.sh`, which downloads the base packs as included in STEPF2/P1.
+To download the 'official' game chart data you can call `./get_stepp1_data.sh`, which downloads the base packs as included in STEPF2/P1.
 These files will be stored under `dataset/raw/`, similar to the pack data layout in stepf2/p1.
 Alternatively, if you already have the packs on your own computer, you may simply copy them over